shee1998/neighborhood/README.md

 [Raphael Katana](https://github.com/RKatana)

 ## Description

-   > This application gives information and connnect neighbors in  a neighborhood.
-## Prerequisites

-    + Python3.6.7
-    + Django 1.11.17
-    + Virtual environment.

-## How to run the app

 1. Clone the project by running the following command:  git clone https://github.com/RKatana/neighborhood.git
 2. Install the dependencies in the requirements.txt file.
 3. Create a database and run migrations.